lu1sn0n4m3/quantify-app/src/components/widgets/PAGINATION_GUIDE.md

 # Widget Pagination Guide

+> ⚠️ **Legacy Content:** This guide references the earlier component-based API.
+For the current builder-based approach, see `src/components/widgets/README.md`.
+The material below remains for historical context and will be updated soon.

 This guide explains how to implement horizontal pagination in your widgets, allowing users to swipe through multiple "pages" of content without expanding the widget.

 ## Overview